Payroll and Employee Services

 See our Auto Enrolment & Employer Duties Key facts and/or contact our Financial Planning team for more details.

-A person’s tax code will usually change if their personal allowance going up or down.
-There are many reasons why this may happen, such as changes to taxable benefits, changing jobs or getting married.
+A person’s tax code usually changes if their personal circumstances change that impacts their Personal Allowance.
+There are many reasons why this may happen, such as changes to taxable benefits, changing jobs or having more than one job or a pension in payment.
 It is important staff make sure their tax code is correct – which can be done on the HMRC website.

 Many organisations pay bonuses to reward employees and they may take many forms, including cash, gifts, vouchers, gift cards, or company shares.
 A cash bonus will be taxed in the same way as their salary.
 Depending on how the bonus is paid, there may be many tax implications.
 The bonus will be subject to income tax, national insurance and other deductions (like student loan repayments or pension contributions).
 If you have specific queries relating to how bonuses can affect personal taxes, we recommend seeking advice from our employment tax team.